 Your course director has spent more than 40 years in the banking and financial sector, much of it in a senior managerial/Director role.
 He is a former Institute of Banking Lecturer, having gained distinctions in the exams.
 He is a subject matter expert on all aspects of retail, corporate and global banking, including risk management and regulatory compliance.
 He has lectured extensively to both leading global financial institutions and to smaller bespoke specialists.
 He has delivered extensive programmes in all parts of the world including the USA, Europe, MENA, Africa and Hong Kong.
 He is currently an accredited Master Trainer at the world’s biggest global bank.

 We are all negotiators – we do this successfully in our daily lives all the time.
 Some of us are better than others, but to reach this stage most of us find it necessary to practice, prepare, hone up our skills and learn through experience.
 There is probably no such thing as a natural negotiator, even the best negotiators do so by refining their skills and planning important meetings very carefully beforehand.
 There is no doubt that the more prepared you are for a meeting or negotiation the better the outcome and the quicker your skills will improve.
 It is as simple as that.

 This one day interactive workshop will help delegates to become masters at the art of negotiating the “win-win” outcome so often mentioned in selling textbooks.
 It examines the best ways of dealing with customers of all types whilst remaining mindful that the principles of fairness, seeking mutual benefit and maintaining a relationship are the keys to a successful outcome.
 Hard selling works, sometimes – usually only once.
 Negotiated sales generate repeat business and ultimately longer term relationships.

-The workshop is highly interactive and will contain numerous case studies and examples.
+The Negotiation Skills Course is highly interactive and will contain numerous case studies and examples.